The 22nd Annual Vanderkooi Endowed Lecture School of Occupational Therapy - Dallas

 About the Vanderkooi Endowed Lectureship

 The Vanderkooi Endowed Lectureship was established in 1994 to honor the first program director of occupational therapy at Texas Woman’s University, Fanny B. Vanderkooi.
 It celebrates the School of Occupational Therapy’s legacy of commitment to vision, professional values, and leadership development in occupational therapy education, practice and research.
-This years's event ran very smoothly with 250 in attendance, inclusive of students.
+The 2014 event was attended by 295 occupational therapy professionals, inclusive of students.

 |Founders - Vanderkooi Endowment||Vanderkooi 2014 Advisory Committee|

 |Virginia Chandler Dykes|